ory/sdk/clients/kratos/dotnet/docs/PublicApi.md

 Initialize Recovery Flow for Browser Clients

 This endpoint initializes a browser-based account recovery flow.
 Once initialized, the browser will be redirected to `selfservice.flows.recovery.ui_url` with the flow ID set as the query parameter `?flow=`.
 If a valid user session exists, the browser is returned to the configured return URL.
 This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [ORY Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).
+More information can be found at [Ory Kratos Account Recovery Documentation](../self-service/flows/account-recovery.mdx).

 ### Example
 ```csharp